Philippus/elastic4s/README.md

 For more in depth examples keep reading.

-## 2.0.0 upgrade guide (beta)
+## 2.0.0 upgrade guide

+_Please do a PR to add anything I've missed_

 * In elasticsearch 2.0.0 one of the major changes has been filters have become queries.
 So in elastic4s this means all methods `xxxFilter` are now `xxxQuery`, eg `hasChildrenFilter` is now `hasChildrenQuery`.
-* Some options on filters like cache and cache key are now removed.
+* Some options that existed only on filters like cache and cache key are now removed.
-* In queries that were previously filters, `filterName` is now `queryName`.
-* Fuzzy like this query has been removed.
+* Fuzzy like this query has been removed (this was removed in elasticsearch itself)
-* Script dsl has changed ... todo more
+* Script dsl has changed.
+To create a script to pass into a method, you use `script(script)` or `script(name, script)` with further parameters set using the builder pattern.
 * DynamicTemplate dsl `template name <name>` has been removed.
 Now you supply the full field definition in the dsl method, as such `template(field("price_*", DoubleType))`
 * Index_analyzer has been removed in elasticsearch.
 Use analyzer and then override the analyzer for search with search_analyzer
 * MoreLikeThis was removed from elasticsearch in favour of a `moreLikeThisQuery` on a search request.
 * `moreLikeThisQuery` has changed camel case (capital L), also now requires the 'like' text as the 2nd method, eg `moreLikeThisQuery("field").text("a")` (both can take varargs as well).
 * Search requests now return a richer response type.
 Previously it returned the java type.
 The richer type has java style methods so your code will continue to compile, but with deprecation warnings.
 * The sorting DSL has changed in that the previous infix style methods are deprecated.
 So `field sort x` becomes `fieldSort(x)` etc.
 * Or and And filters have been removed completely (not changed into queries like other filters).
-Use a bool query with `must` clauses for ands and `should` clauses for ors.
+Use a bool query with `must` clauses for and's and `should` clauses for or's.
 * Highlight dsl has changed slightly, `highlight field x` is now deprecated in favour of `highlight(x)`
-* Delete mapping has been removed
+* Delete mapping has been removed (this is removed in elasticsearch itself)
-* IndexStatus api has been removed
+* IndexStatus api has been removed (this was removed in elasticsearch itself)
-* Template has been renamed dynamic template
+* Template has been renamed dynamic template (to better match the terminology in elasticsesarch)
 * Field and mapping syntax has changed slightly.
-The implicit `"fieldname" as StringType ...` has been deprecated in favour of `field("fieldname", StringType)`
+The implicit `"fieldname" as StringType ...` has been deprecated in favour of `field("fieldname", StringType)` or `stringField()`, `longField`, etc
 * In es-streams the ResponseListener has changed to accept a `BulkItemResult` instead of a `BulkItemResponse`
+* Multiget now returns a rich scala wrapper in the form of `MultiGetResult`.
+The richer type has java style methods so your code will continue to compile, but with deprecation warnings.
+* GetSegments returns a scala wrapper in the form of `GetSegmentsResult`
+* IndexStats returns a scala wrapper in the form `IndexStatsResult`

 ## Syntax